 Health System Violence Intervention Programme Evaluation

 Family violence poses a significant health risk for people in Aotearoa New Zealand and has been identified as a priority issue for Māori.
-Health consequences of family violence occur across the life span.
+Health consequences of family violence occur across the lifespan.
 As those who experience violence seek health care more often than individuals who have not experienced abuse, healthcare professionals are well-placed to offer support and respond to identified health and safety concerns.

 This evaluation project monitors Te Whatu Ora responses to the Ministry of Health (MOH) Violence Intervention Programme (VIP) initiative.